HomeRepairs and MaintenanceCauses and Solutions for Bubbles in Ceiling Paint

 If your ceiling has been painted with oil-based paint, sanding down the surface is necessary before applying water-based paint.
 After sanding, clean off any dust, then apply a primer compatible with both oil- and water-based paints before repainting with water-based paint.
 This ensures better adhesion and reduces the chances of bubbling.

-How To Fix Bubbling Paint on a Ceiling?
+How to Fix Bubbling Paint on a Ceiling?

 How to fix bubbling paint on a ceiling?